vdelia/vdelia.github.io/_posts/2015-09-28-microkanren-with-python.md

 While Scheme is the reference host for all the *\*kanren*s, currently there are many implementations, in many different host languages.
 The most succesful is probably [clojure/core.logic][core.logic].

-This post is actually a ipython notebook where I implement  $$ \mu $$ Kanren and some syntactic sugar in **python**.
+This post is actually a ipython notebook where I implement $$\mu$$Kanren and some syntactic sugar in **python**.
 The notebook file is available [here]({{ site.url }}/assets/kanren/ukanren.ipynb).
 It is meant to be really interactive: I redefine multiple times several functions to get a more and more friendly API.

-The first section contains an implementation of  $$ \mu $$ kanren in python; in the second section I introduce some syntactic sugar to make it more similar to miniKanren; the last sections contain some examples of what kind of programs can be written with it.
+The first section contains an implementation of $$\mu$$kanren in python; in the second section I introduce some syntactic sugar to make it more similar to miniKanren; the last sections contain some examples of what kind of programs can be written with it.

-##  $$ \mu $$ Kanren core
+## $$\mu$$Kanren core

-A  $$ \mu $$ Kanren program can be interpreted as a query.
+A $$\mu$$Kanren program can be interpreted as a query.
 Given a set of relations among items and variables, we ask to the interpreter to find the variable substitutions so that those relations are valid.

 From the [paper][micro-paper]

-> A  $$ \mu $$ Kanren program proceeds through the application of a **goal** to a **state**.
+> A $$\mu$$Kanren program proceeds through the application of a **goal** to a **state**.
 Goals are often understood by analogy to predicates.
 Whereas the application of a predicate to an element of its domain can be either true or false, a goal pursued in a given state can either succeed or fail.

 > A **state** is a pair of a substitution (represented as a dictionary) and a non-negative integer representing a fresh variable counter.